jawahar-shazab/docs/docs/api.md

 POST /v1/auth/refresh-tokens
 ```

-Generates a new access token using a valid refresh token.
+This API generates a new access token when the current one expires.
+A valid refresh token is required to access this API, enabling users to maintain their sessions without the need for repeated logins.

 #### 5. Forgot Password